 Figure 23-1: Web Interface - Services

-2. Select the application server and then click Submit.
-Use the table below as reference.

-To select the application server using the Configuration File:
+- Select the application server and then click Submit.
+Use the table below as reference. - To select the application server using the Configuration File: - Use the table below as reference.

 Table 23-1: General Supplementary Services Parameters